COSC3020/theory-vs-practice-DanYan97/README.md

   2.Asympotic analysis is a theoretical model, it does not account for the real-world hardware, such as CP cache size, memory bandwith, diskI/O...These can also impact the actual performance.
-  3.Asympotic analysis is often related with the size of the input.
-But in real world scenarios, it also need to consider other factors, such as the distribution of the input, data structure
+  3.Asympotic analysis is often related with the large size of the input.
+But in real world scenarios, it also need to consider the small/medimum data size.
+The use of asympotoic analysis may not be that useful.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity